bdring/Grbl_Esp32/Grbl_Esp32/src/user_io.md

 ## User I/O Commands

-Users will always have special requirements that need I/O control.
+This is for generic I/O control.
 These could be for cooling fans, clamping, valves, etc. These could be digital (on/off) or analog (PWM).
-Many of these can be done via gcode rather than special coding.
+This allows you to do gcode rather than special coding.

 ### Types